MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 These operating systems natively support TLS 1.2 for client-server communications over WinHTTP:

-- Windows 10
 - Windows 8.1
+- Windows Server 2012 R2
 - Windows Server 2016
-- Windows Server 2012 R2
-- Later versions of Windows and Windows Server
+- Windows 10 and later versions of Windows and Windows Server

 Verify that you haven't explicitly disabled TLS 1.2 on these platforms.